CodingThrust/NumericTrainingCamp/0.intro/README.md

 ## Goals for today

 - I will introduce many-body computational methods and the projects.
-- Students decide the project to work on before 4PM.
-Students choosing the same project will form a group.
+- Students will choose a project to work on.
-  - Projects are mainly about how to reproduce the results of a paper.
+- Students set up the environment.

 ---